wradlib/wradlib/docs/notebooks/interpolation/polar_to_cartesian.md

 ## Precompute KDTree dataset

 In the above examples the KDTree is computed and queried within the function.
 If your geometry is fixed you can precompute the KDTree and use it in subsequent computations.
+Please check with {class}`scipy:scipy.spatial.cKDTree` for kwargs for tree initialization and {meth}`scipy:scipy.spatial.cKDTree.query` for kwargs for querying the tree.

 ```{code-cell} python
 band_xy = band.chunk()